cicchiello/dvr/README.md

    # reboots
 ```

-   * setup mount point to filesystem used for recordings ("mybook" here)
+   * setup mount point to filesystem used for recordings ("Passport" here)
+     (note1: "Passport" has to match the string for the drive returned by blkid)
+     (note2: ./init-exports.bsh will popup a message during Samba setup about
+      enabling WINS -- I've been saying "No" to that.)

 ```
    > cd pitools